-And again, while it’s important for weightlifters to avoid injury by incorporating mobility exercises into their training regimen, you don’t need to be a gym rat to want to reap those benefits.
-Protecting the health of your joints is something we can all get on board with.
+And again, while weightlifters need to avoid injury by incorporating mobility exercises into their training regimen, you don’t need to be a gym rat to want to reap those benefits.
+We can all get on board with protecting the health of your joints.

-Make sure to proceed with caution as you begin many of these mobility exercises.
+Make sure to proceed with caution as you begin many mobility exercises.
 Your joints are fragile, after all, and any movements design to test the limits of your range of motion can be harmful if performed improperly.
-Take your time, ease into it and know your limits.
+Take your time, ease into it, and know your limits.

 1. Thoracic Spine Mobility Exercises

 The thoracic spine sits in the upper part of your back and is responsible for movements like bending over.
 It’s also directly linked to your posture — bad posture can lead to serious problems in your spine’s thoracic region.
 Because it’s so integral to your torso’s movement, keeping your spine healthy is critical.
 Several simple mobility exercises for your thoracic spine require no equipment, many of which you can find in the video below.
 One of our favorites is called kneeling rotations, which offer an excellent stretch for your thoracic spine that you can knock out anywhere.

 Instructions: Place both knees on a hard, comfortable surface and sit back so your butt rests on your heels, which helps lock your lumbar spine in place.
 Place one elbow on the ground in front of your knee, with your forearm and hand extended to create a 90-degree angle at your elbow.
 With the opposite hand resting behind your head, begin with that elbow hovering above the ground.
 Rotate your torso upwards until you feel a stretch.
 Pause, then return to the starting position.
 Repeat on each side.
 You can also perform this mobility exercise with your torso at more of a 45-degree angle with the floor.